 ◆Gender Roles in the Home

 Since Japan’s modernization, gender roles in Japan have been severely split when it comes to matters of the home.
 For example, the man was considered to be the breadwinner while the woman takes care of…everything else.
-From managing the money and doing the housework, to raising the kids, to making sure her husband has a wrinkle-free dress shirt when he leaves for work and a hot bath ready for when he comes home, the woman of the household was expected to do it all.
+From managing the money and doing the housework, to raising the kids, to making sure her husband has a wrinkle-free dress shirt when he leaves for work and dinner ready for when he comes home, the woman of the household was expected to do it all.

 Times are changing in Japan, and there have been some (halfhearted) efforts to get women out of the kitchen and into office chairs to better the economy.
 Prime Minister Abe’s policies notwithstanding, there had already been a trend over the past few years of men beginning to contribute in areas that used to be considered a woman’s domain.
 Japan absolutely loves portmanteaus, and the description for this new type of man is called ikumen (イクメン).
 It’s a combination of the word for “childrearing” (育児, ikuji) and the English ‘men’.
 These are men who take an active role in child care, which demands that they learn the same housekeeping skills as their wives.